The Borel Cohomology of Free Iterated Loop Spaces: actions

 \section{\texorpdfstring{$\SOr(n+1)$}{} actions}

 In this section, we collect relevant facts about spaces with $\SOr(n+1)$-actions, to set up our understanding of the $\SOr(n+1)$ action on the mapping space from $S^n$.
-Many of the results here are well known, and the reader may wish to read later sections first.
+Many of the results here are well known.
 Throughout this section, $X$ denotes a left or right $\SOr(n+1)$ space.